 Buying tomato transplants at the nursery can seem overwhelming with so many varieties and types to choose from.
 With names like Black Krim, Green Zebra, and Governor Pennypacker how can you decide?
 Outlined below is a simple guide to the terminology and characteristics of the different tomato types to help you narrow down your selection.

 Determinate tomatoes are the opposite.
-They stay much more compact, ranging from 2 feet to around 5 feet.
+They stay much more compact, ranging from 2 to 5 feet.
 They also yield their fruit at a more concise period of time, producing most of their fruit during a 2-4 week period.
 This is great for people who wish to can or process tomatoes all at once.
-Also, because they stay smaller, they are better suited for container gardening.
+Also, because they stay smaller, they are better suited for container gardening

 Heirloom tomatoes are varieties which have been cultivated for at least 50 years.
 Many times they have a unique cultural importance or story connected with them.
 They tend to have robust and delicious flavors compared to some commercial hybrids since they were selected for taste rather than shipping qualities.
 However, they also tend to be more vulnerable to diseases and other problems (such as cracking and splitting).